holtskinner/holtskinner/README.md

 ## Projects

-* **TigerHacks \(2017\)** Director of TigerHacks Hackathon for Mizzou Computing Association.
-Planned Dates October 13-15.

-* **HackMizzou \(2016\)** Executive Team Member for annual hackathon at the University of Missouri hosted by the Association for Computing Machinery and Major League Hacking.
+* **HackMizzou/TigerHacks \(2016 - 2017\)** Director of annual hackathon at the University of Missouri.
+Hosted by the Association for Computing Machinery and Major League Hacking.
 Over 200 students competed.

 * **OCDX Engine \(2016\)** Project Manager.
 Data Analytics application to allow Data Scientist to upload, query, share, and analyze manifest data.
 Materialize, Python, Flask, MongoDB, Regex

 * **Division of IT Inventory Management System \(2016\)** Designed and implemented an inventory management system for the MU Division of IT.
 Allows checking in/out of items in inventory, administrator/employee access, and updating of inventory.
-Linux, Apache, MySQL, PHP, HTML, CSS, JavaScript, Bootstrap
+Linux, Apache, MySQL, PHP, Bootstrap

 * **NAE Engineering Grand Challenge \(2014\)** Worked in a team to propose and design a theoretical solution for the challenge “Prevent Nuclear Terrorism.”
 Presented proposal to the Dean of the College of Engineering.